PagerDuty/terraform-provider-pagerduty/website/docs/r/webhook_subscription.html.markdown

 ## Import

-Slack connections can be imported using the related `workspace` ID and the `slack_connection` ID separated by a dot, e.g.
+Webhook Subscriptions can be imported using the `id`, e.g.

 ```
-$ terraform import pagerduty_slack_connection.main T02A123LV1A.PUABCDL
+$ terraform import pagerduty_webhook_subscription.main PUABCDL
 ```